WordPress/gutenberg/packages/block-editor/src/components/media-upload/README.md

 -   Default: `false`
 -   Platform: Web

+### autoOpen

+If true, the picker of the respective platform auto-opens.

+- Type: `Boolean`
+- Required: No
+- Default: `false`
+- Platform: Mobile

 ### gallery

 If true, the component will initiate all the states required to represent a gallery.
 By default, the media modal opens in the gallery edit frame, but that can be changed using the `addToGallery`flag.